casspop/primerCop/Openscad/readme.md

 They are a bit tight on the hardware, but I was able to put it together.

-I'm planning on adding about 1mm to the Drok power supply mount space, as well as the enclosure and faceplate for the LCD display.
+I'm planning on adding about 1mm to the Drok power supply mount space as well as the enclosure and faceplate for the LCD display.
 I'll update these when I do that, but it may be January or February 2023 before I get around to it.